South Carolina Prosecutors Want Custody of Rapper Kodak Black After Trump Clemency

 Rapper Dwayne Michael Carter aka Lil Wayne meanwhile was granted a full pardon by Trump after pleading guilty last month to possessing a firearm as a felon.

-Trump also granted clemency Tuesday night for South Florida eye doctor Salomon Melgen, who was three years into his 17-year sentence for what prosecutors described as one of the biggest Medicare frauds on record.
+Trump also granted clemency Tuesday night for South Florida eye doctor Salomon Melgen, who was several years into his 17-year sentence for what prosecutors described as one of the biggest Medicare frauds on record.
 Apart from the criminal charges, Melgen had been accused in at least nine lawsuits of injecting patients with eye drugs that had become contaminated during a “multi-dosing” process, whereby the doctor saved money by drawing multiple doses from single-use drug vials.